-This bit provides the sign bit of a signed 12-bit value that specifies the horizontal position of Cursor 2.
+This bit provides the sign bit of a signed 12-bit value that specifies the horizontal position of cursor 2.
 The magnitude bits are provided by the Cursor 2 Y-Position Low Register (XRAE) and bits 2-0 of this register.

-These three bits provide the three most significant magnitude bits of a signed 12-bit value that specifies the horizontal position of Cursor 2.
+These three bits provide the three most significant magnitude bits of a signed 12-bit value that specifies the horizontal position of cursor 2.
 The eight least significant magnitude bits of this value are provided by bits 7-0 of the Cursor 2 Y-Position Low Register (XRAE).
-Bit 7 of this register is the sign bit.
+Bit 7 provides the cursor position sign.